-With the tech squared away, I started thinking about the channel itself.
+With the streaming tech squared away, I started thinking about the channel itself.
 My cobbled together backgrounds and such were charmingly amateurish (don’t get me wrong- I’m still very much an amateur!) at best; pure cringe at worst.
 It was time to begin a redesign from the ground up to begin to unify the channel’s look.

 I’ll go into that in the nest post, Stream Upgrades, Part 2: Graphics.